Crystal Clear Glass Β· Melbourne

 Frequently Asked Questions

-Common questions about low-iron glass shower screens, Starphire glass, cleaning, cost and suitable frameless shower layouts.
+Common questions about low-iron glass shower screens, Starphire glass, green tint, cleaning, cost, replacement work and suitable frameless shower layouts.

 Low-iron glass is the general type of clearer glass used to reduce the green tint normally seen in standard clear glass.
 Starphire glass is one of the names often used for ultra-clear low-iron glass.